You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Who can blame her for being mad at life?
 Maybe she wanted to become a positive, happy career person.
 Like Iris and her rainbows.

-Instead, Mania was raised by a family who only expressed themselves with negative emotions, and she was given the job of making people insane and sharing the duties of ruling the dead in the underworld.
+Instead, Mania was raised by a family who only expressed themselves with negative emotions, and she was given the job of making the ancient Greeks insane and sharing the duties of ruling the dead in the underworld.

 Get Your Face Peeled by Persephone